 Amish Country Ohio, USA Travel Guide

-Akron-Canton Airport (CAK) sits approximately 45-60 minutes from the heart of Amish Country.
-CAK is the closest and often most convenient option.
+Akron-Canton Airport (CAK) sits approximately 45-60 minutes away from the heart of Amish Country.
+CAK is the most proximate and often most convenient option.
 Cleveland Hopkins International Airport (CLE) and John Glenn Columbus International Airport (CMH) are 1.5-2 hours away, offering more non-stop flight choices, notably from further distances.
 Compare flight options on Dollar Flight Club or Skyscanner.

 Flight prices typically reach their highest over the summer and the fall foliage season (September-October) due to increased demand.
-Winter months (November-March, excluding holidays) often present lower prices and more availability.
-All three major airports provide standard amenities, including car rental agencies, dining, retail, and free Wi-Fi.
+Winter months (November-March, outside of public holidays) often present lower prices and more availability.
+All three major airports provide standard amenities, including car hire companies, dining, retail, and free Wi-Fi.

-A rental car provides the freedom for exploring the rustic region at your pace.
+A rental car provides the independence for exploring the rustic region at your pace.
 This is the suggested way.

 Travel during winter months to discover lower flight prices and greater availability.